O-GlcNAc: Mass spectrometry

 Other methodologies have been developed for quantitative profiling of O-GlcNAc using differential isotopic labeling.
 Example probes generally consist of a biotin affinity tag, a cleavable linker (acid- or photo-cleavable), a heavy or light isotopic tag, and an alkyne.

+O-GlcNAc modification has also been recently reported on tyrosine residues, though these represent roughly 5% of all O-GlcNAc modifications.

 Strategies for manipulating O-GlcNAc

 Various chemical and genetic strategies have been developed to manipulate O-GlcNAc, both on a proteome-wide basis and on specific proteins.

 Chemical methods

 Small molecule inhibitors have been reported for both OGT and OGA that function in cells or in vivo.
 OGT inhibitors result in a global decrease of O-GlcNAc while OGA inhibitors result in a global increase of O-GlcNAc; these inhibitors are not able to modulate O-GlcNAc on specific proteins.

 Inhibition of the hexosamine biosynthetic pathway is also able to decrease O-GlcNAc levels.
 For instance, glutamine analogues azaserine and 6-diazo-5-oxo-L-norleucine (DON) can inhibit GFAT, though these molecules may also non-specifically affect other pathways.